Moving to Portugal. Easy or hard? Packing, supplies, and residency

 Study Portuguese and Produce in Portuguese

 As mentioned in Moving to Brazil, take European Portuguese lessons before moving to Portugal.
-I recommend a combination of tools like Workbooks, Memrise, Youtube, PracticePortuguese, Toucan Browser plug-in, watching media dubbed and/or subtitled – I could go on.
+I recommend a combination of tools like Workbooks, Youtube, PracticePortuguese, Toucan Browser plug-in, watching media dubbed and/or subtitled – I could go on.
 Along with these, I believe the very best way to learn Portuguese is to create content in the target language by writing essays, making videos, and blogging in the target language.
 Create and consume content in an area that interests you or that you need expertise.
 If you publish your works, people generally will kindly correct you and even help you with how things are said in the real world.

 If you are moving to Portugal in one month or in five years, start working on your Portuguese now and continue to work on it once you arrive.
 Even if you are working for an English-speaking company, the water cooler talk is in Portuguese.
 And if you plan to obtain permanent residency or citizenship after five years, you will need to pass a test showing A2 level of speaking and understanding of Portuguese.
 Of course, many Portuguese people have a decent and sometimes astonishing comprehension of English, but if you will be living here, you should learn the language.